gldeng/universe/formal_theory_en.md

 Analyze the structure and function of multi-level observer networks, including collective consciousness and high-dimensional entities.
 Studies the emergence mechanisms of consciousness and intelligence.

 ### [Quantum Computing Applications](formal_theory_quantum_computing_en.md)
-Explore the theoretical impacts and practical applications of dualism on quantum computing, including new quantum algorithms and architectures.
-Provides theoretical foundations for quantum computing technology.
+Discussion of the theoretical impact and practical applications of dualism in quantum computing, including new quantum algorithms and architectures.
+Provides a theoretical foundation for quantum computing technology.

 ### [Quantum Decision Theory](formal_theory_quantum_decision_en.md)
 Establish quantum-classical hybrid models describing decision processes, unifying intuitive and rational decision mechanisms.
 Provides a new framework for understanding human decision-making.